matteocontrini/locuspocusbot/README.md

 MySQL is required for the bot to work.
 Data about users and groups will be stored in the database.
 The application is tested to work with **MySQL 8.0.15.**

+When running the application, database migrations are automatically applied.

 ## Configuration

 Configuration of the application is done through the `appsettings.json` file read from the current working directory at startup.